 Thinking of mining crypto?
 It’s a highly technical and expensive activity at the best of times.
 In South Africa, your mining gains are also subject to income tax.
 The initial receipt of the mined cryptocurrency is treated as income for tax purposes and any disposal, whether by cash or exchange transaction, comes under a different set of tax rules.
 If deriving crypto from mining the gains would be subject to income tax of 45% as they would be classified as a trade.

 Cryptocurrencies such as bitcoin are not excluded from diversified investment portfolios.
 However, there have been some well-publicized scams in South Africa, one of which involved a fraud of around $3.6 billion in bitcoins, so tread carefully.
 In line with the South African government advising banks and financial institutions to avoid crypto, many long-term personal retirement funds would not recommend it for retirement planning due to price volatility.
-Those that are able to offer them will seek correspondingly higher fees and are more likely to cater for high net worth individuals.
+Those that are able to offer them will seek correspondingly higher fees and are more likely to cater to high-net-worth individuals.

-South Africa’s financial services’ outlook on bitcoin and crypto economy
+South Africa’s financial services and the Bitcoin economy

 South Africa’s crypto economy is buoyant but, as with other countries that have seen crypto take off, the reaction from the financial community is mixed, especially from mainstream banks that wish to protect their customers’ interest against loss.
 The result is that South Africa looks to protect banks’ exposure to crypto, and the stability of the financial system as a whole takes priority.
 Financial regulators in other African countries such as Nigeria and Kenya have already banned banks from processing transactions relating to cryptocurrencies.

-According to many observers, South Africa could be one of the leaders in Decentralized Finance (DeFi), and there is much debate on the subject.
+According to many observers, South Africa could be one of the leaders in Decentralized Finance (Defi), and there is much debate on the subject.
 However, like most countries, the assessment of it is ongoing and subject to much debate.
-Decentralized finance is still strongly associated with virtual transactions and outside of the requirements of the mainstream economy, even though blockchain is recognized as a potential game-changing innovation in the financial sector.
-At present, banks, governments and financial services are still the means by which any digital banking revolution will take place.
+Decentralized finance is still strongly associated with virtual transactions and outside of the requirements of the mainstream economy, even though blockchain is recognized as a potentially game-changing innovation in the financial sector.
+At present, banks, governments, and financial services are still the means by which any digital banking revolution will take place.